chris-townsend/where-next/README.md

 ### Profile Page

-- The user profile page features an avatar image, along with the total number of posts, followers, and following count.
+- The user profile page features an avatar image, along with the total number of posts, followers, and the following count.
 This functionality has been thoroughly tested to ensure that the counts accurately increment and decrement in response to various user actions, such as following a user or adding a new post.

-- To enhance the user experience, a React datepicker has been integrated, allowing users to easily select a date from a calendar instead of manually entering it.
+- To enhance the user experience, a React date picker has been integrated, allowing users to easily select a date from a calendar instead of manually entering it.
 While the implementation of this feature posed some challenges, such as converting the selected date string to properly store the data in the backend, it ultimately proved to be a valuable addition to the application.

 ![Profile page](src/docs/testing/user-testing/avatar.webp)

-- The profile page of a user displays their personal information, including their name, date of birth, location, favorite location, and bio.
+- The profile page of a user displays their personal information, including their name, date of birth, location, favourite location, and bio.
 If the user is the owner of the profile, an edit profile dropdown menu is displayed, giving them the option to update their profile page, change their username, and change their password.
 Additionally, the location field provides a drop-down menu that allows users to select their country of residence, making it easy to update their location information.

 - The user's posts are displayed below their personal information using the `Post.js` component.
 If the user has not uploaded any posts, a message and image stating *No posts yet* will be displayed, providing the user with feedback and encouraging them to create posts.